pojala/lacqjs/README.md

 It has been deployed on two platforms:

-  * Mac OS X 10.4+
+  * Mac OS X 10.4 - 10.9
   * Windows using the Cocotron framework and its cross-compiler for XCode

 For Windows, you need the JavaScriptCore library as a DLL.
 I've compiled one from the WebKit sources, but it's a few years behind the latest WebKit.
-If you'd like to get it anyway, please send me an email at pauli <at> lacquer <dot> fi
+If you'd like to get it anyway, please send me an email at pauli (at) lacquer (d o t) fi

-# License and acknowledgements
+## License and acknowledgements

 LacqJS is based on _JSKit_ created by Glenn Andreas.
 The code was forked in 2008.